Formation of Trapped Surfaces from Past Null Infinity: INTRODUCTION

+where $dS$ denotes the standard metric on a unit sphere and parameters $M$, $r$ represent mass and radial coordinate, respectively.

+In the Schwarzschild spacetime, a three dimensional hypersurface, where $r=2M$, represents the boundary of an interior region.
+Every timelike or null geodesic $\gamma(s)$ starting from the interior region ($r<2M$) is confined in the region $r\leq2M$.
+The interior region of Schwarzschild spacetime is the most famous example of a black hole.
+Moreover, each causal geodesic $\gamma(s)$ is future incomplete, because $\gamma(s)$ will reach $r=0$, where $R^{\a\b\gamma\d}R_{\a\b\gamma\d}=\infty$.
+Therefore, \textit{the Schwarzschild spacetime is future causally geodesically incomplete}.

+Indeed, the Schwarzschild metric is a very special solution to Einstein vacuum equations.
+Thus, a fundamental question arises: do generic solutions to Einstein vacuum equations possess any of the singular features of the Schwarzschild metric?

+To some extend, this question was answered by Penrose in \cite{Penrose} with \begin{theorem}(\textbf{Penrose's Incompleteness Theorem}) Let $(M,g)$ satisfy reasonable topological conditions ($M$ is globally hyperbolic with a noncompact Cauchy hypersurface) and physical conditions ($M$ satisfies $Ric(V,V) \geq 0$ for all null $V$).
+It follows that if $M$ contains a closed trapped surface, then it is future causally geodescially incomplete. \end{theorem}

+By definition, 2-sphere $S$ is called trapped if both its future expansions are negative.
+Let $L,\Lb$ be null vector fields. $L$ is the outgoing vectorfield and $\Lb$ is the incoming vectorfield.
+Define $\chi,\chib$ to be the null second fundamental forms of the hypersurfaces generated by $L,\Lb$.
+If both $\tr\chi<0$ and $\tr\chib<0$ hold pointwise, then the 2-sphere $S$ is called a \textbf{trapped surface}.
+As a comparison, a standard 2-sphere $S$ with radius $r$ in Minkowski space possesses $\tr\chi={2}/{r}>0$ and $\tr\chib=-{2}/{r}<0$.

+Thus, following Penrose's Incompleteness Theorem, trapped surface formation implies geodesically incomplete.
+Hence, one may formally equate the existence of a trapped surface with the existence of a black hole.
+This is very useful because trapped surfaces are local and concrete objects.

+However, Penrose's Incompleteness Theorem does not answer whether a trapped surface can form dynamically from initial data free of trapped surfaces.
+Answering this question requires a good understanding of the solution to the EVE and it requires an understanding of the dynamics of the Einstein vacuum equation (\ref{1.1}) in some large data regime.

+Indeed, this problem was open for a long time until a recent breakthrough by Christodoulou in his 589-page monumental work \cite{Chr:book} \textit{The Formation of Black Holes in General Relativity}.
+In \cite{Chr:book}, Christodoulou studied the characteristic initial value problem with data posed on a truncated incoming cone $\Hb_0$ and a truncated outgoing cone $H_{u_{\infty}}$, which intersect at a 2-sphere $S_{u_{\infty},0}$ (See the figure below).
+The data on $\Hb_0$ are prescribed to coincide with a backward light cone in Minkowski space such that the sphere $S_{u_{\infty},0}$ is the standard 2-sphere with radius $|u_{\infty}|$.
+Along $H_{u_{\infty}}$, the data are given in a region with a short characteristic length $\ub\leq \d$ and we further require the traceless part of the null second fundamental form $\chih$ to be large in terms of $\d$.

-In order to construct a spacetime such that a trapped surface is formed by the focusing of gravitational waves from past null infinity Christodoulou also needs to carefully estimate the decay rate of all curvature components and Ricci coefficients towards null infinity.
+In order to construct a spacetime such that a trapped surface is formed by the focusing of gravitational waves from past null infinity, the parameter $u_{\infty}$ needs to be passed to infinity.
+Therefore, in \cite{Chr:book} Christodoulou carefully estimated the decay rates of all curvature components and Ricci coefficients towards past null infinity.